Dorothea Baird: Career

 Dorothea Baird as Rosalind, from an 1896 publication.

 Her first stage appearance was with the Oxford University Dramatic Society in February 1894, when she played Iris in The Tempest.
 She was seen there by Lewis Carroll.
 On 26 May, he took her to London to see Ellen Terry performing, and then took her backstage to meet Ellen Terry.
 This inspired her to become a professional actress where she met her future husband, H. B. Irving.

 She went on to appear in a number of plays by Shakespeare with her husband.
 She made her London debut in 1894 as Hippolyta in Ben Greet's production of A Midsummer Night's Dream.
 In 1895, she played the lead role in Herbert Beerbohm Tree's stage play Trilby at the Haymarket Theatre, an adaptation of the novel of the same name by George du Maurier.

 She portrayed Mrs. Darling in the original 1904 production of Peter Pan, or The Boy Who Wouldn't Grow Up.
-In 1910 Baird was performing in The Princess Clementina, a George Pleydell stage version of an A.E.W. novel.
+In 1910 Baird was performing in The Princess Clementina, a George Pleydell stage version of an A. E. W. Mason novel.
 In her role as Jenny, Baird performed the character as a socially pointed comic relief.
 This is suggested by lines such as "She swore more loudly than she had wept … she struck at his head with her fist… And what do you make of me?
 A maggot?"